 Financial assets that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Financial assets, mainly comprise of cash and cash equivalents and trade and other receivables (excluding prepayments), are subsequently measured at amortised cost using the effective interest method, less impairment.
+Financial assets, mainly comprise of cash and cash equivalents and trade and other receivables (excludes prepayments and GST receivables), are subsequently measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the assets are derecognised or impaired, and through amortisation process.